rust-lang/crates.io/README.md

 ## Running

-To run the registry, you need to run both the API server and the ember frontend server.
+To run the app, you need to run both the API server and the ember frontend server.

 * `cargo build && ./target/server`
 * `ember server --proxy http://localhost:8888`
-* Visit the registry at [http://localhost:4200](http://localhost:4200).
+* Visit the app at [http://localhost:4200](http://localhost:4200).

 ## Initialize the database